The 5 Python Skills You Need Before You Study Machine Learning

 Why I recommend Seaborn

-If you're doing data visualization in Python, I strongly recommend Seaborn.
+If you're doing data visualization in Python, I strongly recommend that you use Seaborn.

 Seaborn is a newer plotting library for Python.